 Hermit crabs may obtain their first shell by scavenging for one.
 When mollusks die, their decomposing bodies give off a strong odor, and Hermit crabs follow the scent and locate unoccupied shells.

-Looking for a shell isn’t an ideal scenario for a hermit crab, especially when it’s young.
-Those that aren’t fast or strong enough to get a shell will be vulnerable for longer or inhabit a broken shell.
+Looking for a shell isn’t ideal for a hermit crab, especially when it’s young.
+Those who aren’t fast or strong enough to get a shell will be vulnerable for longer or inhabit a broken shell.

 Are Hermit Crabs Attached to Their Shells?